DjangoForAll/Django-Course/Level_4/Content/4_baby_steps_in_django/Content/Readme.md

 --

-> With each chapter I will be providing you with the corresponding official Django Documentation page, Django has excellent documentation and almost everything you will ever need is present in it.
-Reading the documentation is highly reccomended.
+> With each chapter I will be providing the corresponding official Django Documentation page as well, Django has excellent documentation and almost everything you will ever need to know present in it.
+Reading the documentation is the best way to become a Django Ninja!